tdennis15/tdennis15.github.io/HW2/index.md

 ## Link to Webpage
 [HOMEWORK 2](/HW2/webpage/jQueryPage.html)

+[HOMEWORK 2 Homepage](/HW2/webpage/) : backup link, travel to the drop down menu in Nav bar for link.

 ### Step 1: link a new source for the jQuery

 For the second project in the Senior Sequence, I created a web page that will take user input in the form of a radio button and 2 integers and return a table that calculates a fake salary and total wages earned.
 The focus is to use a form and let a separate JS file do the work in the background.